mufflyt/tyler/README.md

 ```

 ### Searching for Data: `tyler::genderize_physicians`
 This is a wrapper around the `gender` package to help fill in the gender of physician names.
 It requires a csv with a column called `first_name`.
+A lot of gender data was found via Physician Compare in the past.
+Physician Compare has sunset as of December 1, 2020.
 ```r
 genderize_physicians <- function(input_csv)
 ```